kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 Review the following changes made to Gloo Gateway in version {{< readfile file="static/content/version_geoss_latest_minor.md" markdown="true">}}.
 For some changes, you might be required to complete additional steps during the upgrade process.

-### Kubernetes Gateway API support

-Gloo Gateway is now a fully conformant Kubernetes Gateway API implementation.
-The existing Gloo Edge APIs were not changed and continue to be fully supported.
-To deploy a gateway proxy that is based on the Kubernetes Gateway API, see the [docs](https://docs.solo.io/gateway).

 ### Breaking changes

 **Envoy version 1.31 upgrade**